 For most countries, the United Nations Convention On International Bills of Exchange and International Promissory Notes covers promissory notes (among many other things) and can be read in its entirety here.
 This is an excellent default resource for understanding the minutiae of promissory notes; the document is often used as a template for other nations.

-Now that you know how and when to use a promissory note, grab these promissory note templates, and simply fill out the details.
+Now that you know how and when to use a promissory note, download the basic free promissory note template or the advanced free promissory note template and simply fill out the details.
 And remember to always keep a copy for your records.

-Download Promissory Note with payment schedule, interest, co-signer, and security options.
+Download Promissory Note with a payment schedule, interest, co-signer, and security options.

 SIGNUP FOR YOUR FREE TRIAL TODAY